yashmatkov/fullstack-tutorial/docs/localdevelopment.md

 # Local Development

-To start working with this project and launch a fully functional version of the service, please see [the following documentation]().
+To start working with this project and launch a fully functional version of the service, please do the following:

 Clone the repository: